JancoCalitz/Clear_Hitmarker/README.md

 ---

 ## Author
-Developed by **Penta** as part of ongoing Minecraft plugin development projects.
+This plugin was developed by **Penta** and is shown here for demonstration purposes.
+Rights reserved.